gbromley/zephyr-transit/zephyr_db/README.md

 ### Setup

-1. Configure your database connection in `.env`:
+1. Configure the database connection in `.env`:
    ```
    DB_USER=your_user
    DB_PASSWORD=your_password